 On the topic of recent Popes, Saint John XXIII https://hubpages.com/religion-philosophy/Saint-Pope-John-XXIII-A-Model-of-Grace-Fortutude-and-Compassion-At-a-Time-When-It-Was-Most-Needed was a strong proponent of laughter and simple humor.
 “How many people work in the Vatican your Eminency?”
 This was a question once posed to then-Pope John XXIII by a nervous young reporter.
 “About half” the Pope replied without skipping a beat.
 When a cardinal once griped that a rise in Vatican salaries meant that a particular usher earned as much as the cardinal, John XXIII remarked "That usher has 10 children!
 I hope the cardinal doesn't."
 Still yet another time in front of a large Papal Audience he commented "It often happens that I wake up at night and begin to think about the serious problems afflicting the world and I tell myself, I must talk to the pope about it.
 Then the next day when I wake up I remember that I am the pope."

 St. Philip Neri was known to occasionally hang a sign on the door to his rectory that said “The House of Christian Mirth.”
 In all things, he maintained a light-hearted view of the world, using humor to keep from becoming too prideful or vain.
 He was known from time to time to shave off half his beard.
 Needless to say, the sight of a half-shaven man walking the streets of Florence, Italy was bound to draw attention, questions even.
 If a stranger approached him asking why he would do such a thing, his response was always the same.
-“Come to the Oratory tomorrow night and I’ll tell you all about it.
+“Come to the Oratory tomorrow night and I’ll tell you all about it.”
 Through humor, in this case that of the self-deprecating variety, he would open new doors through which to enter and subsequently evangelize.
 Rick legend Billy Joel in his famous hit classic Only the Good Die Young, a somewhat controversial song for its time in that it was viewed as being derogatory towards devout Catholics, crooned “I’d rather laugh with the sinners than cry with the Saints.”

 In many ways, Saint Philip Neri’s life can best be summarized by an oft-cited quote of his.
 He would say “A heart filled with joy is more easily made perfect than one that is sad.”
 This proved true in the life of St. Philip Neri and was also a reason why many were attracted to him.
 Others saw the joy he had and wanted to know the source of that joy.
 He was always more than happy and very swift to tell them.